Reinvestment Fund Inc

 • Pioneered the Pennsylvania Fresh Food Financing Initiative and served as architect for state replications and the federal Healthy Food Financing Initiative

-Hinkle-Brown currently serves as Chair of the Community Advisory Council for the Federal Reserve Board and holds adjunct faculty positions at Temple University's Geography and Urban Studies program and University of Pennsylvania's City Planning department.
+Hinkle-Brown currently serves as Chair of the Community Advisory Council for the Federal Reserve Board and holds adjunct faculty positions at Temple University's Geography and Urban Studies programme and University of Pennsylvania's City Planning department.

 Leadership Philosophy: